Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 Mattress Encasements

-The term "mattress encasement" typically refers to a barrier that completely encloses a mattress and is specifically designed to prevent a bed bug infestation or trap bed bugs in an already infested mattress.
+The term mattress encasement refers to a barrier that completely encloses a mattress.
+Some are specifically designed to prevent a bed bug infestation or trap bed bugs in an already infested mattress.
 If you live in an environment at risk for bed bug infestation, you'll want this heavy-duty defense layer.

 Mattress Toppers and Pads